TechNexion-Vision/tn-rpi-camera-driver/README.md

 ## Bring up Camera by GStreamer

-If you succeed in initialing the camera, you can follow the steps to open the camera.
+If you succeed in initialing the camera, you can follow the steps to open the camera. \
+RPi5 always requires Media Controller to configure the pipeline as the front end is more complex since you can't just drive it from /dev/video0.

 1. Check the media deivce.
 (The **/dev/mediaN** node number may move as they are not fixed allocations).